department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/research-findings.md

 **Long Term / Heavier Lift**

 - Replace ‘Facility Notice’ with more specific categories.
-Participants used words like 'Health Notice', 'Weather Notice', 'Emergency Notice', 'Emergency and construction operations', 'Rules', 'Patient Information' to categorize the types of scenarios that affect a facilities operating status.
+Participants used words like 'Health Notice', 'Weather Notice', 'Emergency Notice', 'Holiday Schedule', 'Emergency and construction operations', 'Rules', 'Patient Information' to categorize the types of scenarios that affect a facilities operating status.
 - Specify which services are available on detail pages, where available.
 - Add timestamps or timeranges wherever temporary changes affect a facility.
 - Use red instead of pink to communicate the severity of ‘Facility Closed’